Shopify/slate/README.md

 ![image](https://user-images.githubusercontent.com/4837696/39598459-9f60d0ba-4ee6-11e8-8f23-0fd25be37343.jpg)

-> **Slate v1.0 is currently in beta.** You should expect breaking changes between updates and more bugs than a finalized release.
+> **Slate v1.0 is currently in beta.** Expect more bugs than a final release.
+If you are migrating from using the previous version of Slate, please review the [new documentation](https://github.com/Shopify/slate/wiki) as there are breaking changes.
 Slate v1.0 has not yet been tested on Windows.
 >
-> To view the previous version of Slate, visit the [0.x branch](https://github.com/Shopify/slate/tree/0.x)
+> To view the previous version of Slate, visit the [0.x branch](https://github.com/Shopify/slate/tree/0.x).

 Slate empowers developers of all skill levels to build quality Shopify themes.
 Slate guides developers by providing a tested workflow and opinionated development toolkit, while also accommodating more established developers through advanced configuration.